Wednesday, April 28, 2010

 Over the years the overall design of the icon has remained intact, however since creativity knows

-no bounds the logo has been altered various times giving new meanings a
+no bounds the logo has been altered various times giving new meanings and interpretations to the design.

 As with many icons the peace sign has been used for commercial purposes as well.
 Notable items include wall clocks, tote bags and necklaces, and other forms of jewelery.
 These interpretations of the icon in my opinion often breathe new life into something that otherwise could be forgotten if not for the history and nostalgia attached to the design already.